google/EarlGrey/docs/faq.md

 then all elements in the entire application will be checked for visibility, and finally one with a matching id will be selected.
 It's significantly faster to use the most targeted matchers first (typically `grey_accessibilityID` or `grey_accessibilityLabel`).

+**How do I inspect the EarlGrey view hierarchy?**

+Breakpoint in any test, then paste the following into Xcode's lldb debug window:

+> expression -- print(GREYElementHierarchy.hierarchyStringForElement(UIApplication.sharedApplication().delegate!.window!! as UIWindow))